-States must conduct interstate New Entrant safety audits in order to participate in the MCSAP (49 CFR 350.207.)
+States must conduct interstate New Entrant safety audits in order to participate in the MCSAP (49 CFR 350.201.)
 A State may conduct intrastate New Entrant safety audits at the State's discretion if the intrastate safety audits do not negatively impact their interstate new entrant program.
-The Trend Analysis area is only open for editing during Year 1 of a 3-year plan.
-This data is not editable during Years 2 and 3.